sagesteppe/UFO_AIM_Panel1_Final_Report/README.md

 usdm (variance inflation factors, FQI)
 vegan (plant ecology)

-I probably missed a few... but you'll learn as you go.
+I probably missed a few... but you can curse me as you go.

 Remember, start a FRESH r session (close R/Rstudio and reopen!) before installing these, so that you do not get the weird 'would you like to restart R before installing?' message.